LinuxForHealth/docs/source/tutorials/quickstart.rst

 Next Steps
 ----------
-Experiment further with the LinuxForHealth APIs, providing your own data.
+Experiment further with the LinuxForHealth connect APIs, providing your own data.
 There is also a :code:`GET /status` endpoint that requires no parameters and returns the status of the LinuxForHealth services.

-Think about extending LinuxForHealth to add new APIs to transform and connect healthcare data.
+Think about extending LinuxForHealth connect to add new APIs to transform and connect healthcare data.
 What APIs can you provide?
 Open a PR and contribute!